 Cruise lines are like snowflakes; each one is unique, but one thing is for sure, they are all beautiful.
 It can be tempting to shell out the big bucks for the most luxurious line with the most amenities.
 Try and resist.

 Spa services and fine dining aboard the ship may be wonderful and worth every penny, but these experiences are not unique enough to warrant giving up the chance to take advantage of the fun, maybe “once in a lifetime” opportunities, Alaska has to offer.
-Take all the money you are not spending on the non-essentials and redirect it to truly relax, take your time, and enjoy the best Alaska cruise excursions.
+Take all the money you are not spending on the non-essentials and redirect it to truly relax, take your time, and enjoy the best adventures.
 Whale watching, ziplining, helicopter tours, and dog-sledding are a few of the activities you can fill your time with.
-It’s true that it’s possible to do some of the best Alaska cruise excursions on your own, but by saving a little here and there in other areas, you’ll be able to afford the exact shore tours you’re most excited about.
+It’s true that it’s possible to do some activities on your own, but by saving a little here and there in other areas, you’ll be able to afford the exact shore tours you’re most excited about.

 Related: The Best Skagway Shore Excursions